top of page

 Description - (What If, 107 Turns) Sherman can no longer hold back his anxious notion to take Atlanta by siege and crush the rebel army once and for all.
 Johnston's defense will be a formidable nut to crack.

 Analysis - Ever want to refight the Battle of Atlanta?
-Maybe save Scarlett O'Hara the horror of being evicted by Sherman's bummers?
 Here you go.
 A two-day battle of epic proportions.
-For the Rebel player it feels like a siege.
-You really can't leave your defenses and so you will spend most of the game just reacting to enemy moves and attacks.
-Not a good choice if you like to have room to maneuver.
-But if you want a big fight at Atlanta... this is your scenario!
+Not a good choice for a Rebel player if you like to have room to maneuver.
+But if you just want a big fight at Atlanta... this is your scenario!

 Scn 084.jpg